brendanjohnharris/SpatiotemporalMotifs.jl/README.md

 ### 2. Final analyses
 The following scripts take the calculated data from [step 1](#1.-performing-calculations), perform statistical analyses, save to a reduced plot dataset (`data/plots/`), then generate generate figures (saved to `plots/`).
-The resulting plot data and figure files have can be found on Figshare.
+The resulting plot data and figure files can be found on Figshare.

 #### Fig. 1: Schematics